siddhartha77/DoubleClickMonitor/README.md

 # Bugs
 When quitting, the icon won't disappear.
 I know it's annoying, but it's a Windows "feature".
 Unless the executable is signed, the icon is tied to the executable path, meaning if you move the program, it won't load.
 You can [read more about it here](https://docs.microsoft.com/en-us/windows/win32/api/shellapi/nf-shellapi-shell_notifyicona#nim_delete-0x00000002).

+There's also an issue with really bad switches.
+When clicking and dragging, it's possible that the initial MouseDown will trigger an erroneous second click, thus cancelling the subsequent drag.
+Unfortunately there's no software solution for this.
+If you notice your drag events are stopping suddenly, it's definitely time for new switches.

 # Licence
 Do whatever you want with this code and program.